aregtech/areg-sdk/examples/README.md

 > [!NOTE]
 > To include the example projects in the build, make sure the `AREG_EXAMPLES` option is **not** set to `OFF`.
 If `AREG_EXAMPLES=OFF`, the examples will be excluded from the build.

-For more detailed build instructions and available options, refer to the [Build Documentation](./../docs/wiki/BUILD.md) on the AREG SDK Wiki.
+For more detailed build instructions and available options, refer to the [Build Documentation](./../docs/wiki/BUILD.md).

 ---